jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Sorcery
 You gain 2 life for each creature you control.
 Draw a card.
-Luminous — If you control three or more Lumina tokens, create a 1/1 Human Expeditioner token with "When this creature dies, create a Chroma token.".
+Luminous — Create a 1/1 white Human Expeditioner token with "When this creature dies, create a Chroma token." if you control at least three Lumina tokens.
 ---
 Five tables this year, you see that?
 Told you we’d beat the 34s.
 - Catherine